-Figure 6: Model 2460 USER swipe screen
+Figure 8: USER swipe screen

-TREND swipe screen
+GRAPH swipe screen

-The TREND swipe screen shows a graphical representation of the readings in the presently selected buffer.
+The GRAPH swipe screen shows a graphical representation of the readings in the presently selected reading buffer.

-Figure 7: Model 2460 TREND swipe screen
+Figure 9: GRAPH swipe screen

-For a larger view of the graph and to access graph settings, swipe up to the top of the TREND screen.
-This opens up the Graph screen.
-You can also open the Graph screen by pressing the MENU key and selecting Graph under Views.
+To view the graph in the full screen and to access graph settings, select the graph icon on the right side of the swipe screen header.
+You can also open the full-function Graph screen by pressing the MENU key and selecting Graph under Views.